hekatonsure/neuralcham/README.md

 # Neural Poison Frogs

+> Replicating Neural Chameleons + exploring whether models can learn to be *more* interpretable to probes, not less.

 Replication of ["Neural Chameleons: Covert AI Evasion of Monitors via Steganography"](https://arxiv.org/abs/2512.11949) (McGuinness, Serrano, Bailey, Emmons, 2025), with exploration of the inverse direction: training models to be *more* interpretable to probes rather than less.

 ## Background